Easy47/dlim/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;. __utils.py__ : various utility functions to get paths of jpgs in datasets, extracting a test set, etc.

-The __static__ directory contains our lebellisation for the datasets.
+The __static__ directory contains our labellisation and images of the datasets.
+The upload folder in it is where images for queries goes.

 The __template__ directory contains our template for the flask app.